jackyho112/infinite-list-challenge/README.md

   yarn
 ```

-# For testing on your browser
+# Testing on your browser/Development

 ```bash
   yarn dev